 Let me be very clear - the whole sordid affair is shameful and the people who perpetrated it are getting rightly punished.
 But, can I just be immature for a minute and say that my favorite part of the whole thing was that they actually had one of Loughlin's daughters, Olivia Jade pretend to be a varsity-level rower in a crew team - complete with staged pictures of her on a row machine.
 I can just imagine it . . .
 “Ok sweetie, let me spritz your forehead and just get on the rowing machine . . . “

 For fans of Wes Anderson movies, you might recall the rather famous introduction of the Max Fischer character in 1998’s movie Rushmore.
-The peculiar central character had a penchant for padding his high school resume in truly a spectacular fashion.
+The peculiar central character had a penchant for padding his high school resume in a truly spectacular fashion.

 The notion of gaming the admissions application with made up or otherwise fluffed activities even recently made an appearance on twitter, when Aditya Prerepa, a 15-year old student from Fremont, CA posted screenshots of all the follow requests he received from his friends’ newly formed nonprofits.